Tyler799/Morrowind-2020/Morrowind_2019.md

 We're looking into better solutions at the moment, and any thoughts are appreciated.
 However, for the moment, we're skipping out on this.
 That means if you choose to use Atlased versions for mods, just be aware that if there's a conflict down the line you may not get the performance boost you thought you would.

+### Regarding Mlox and Sorting Mods:

+For those of you coming from other titles, you may be familiar with tools such as BOSS or LOOT.
+Morrowind existed prior to those tools, and the one that came to prominence was [Mlox](https://github.com/mlox/mlox/releases/).
+While it is not perfect and the masterlist is highly out-of-date with modern mods and load orders, it is likely still the best tool.
+Support for Morrowind is work-in-progress by the LOOT team, but frankly not many of them play Morrowind and few community members have contributed to it so it's at a standstill.

+Mlox has many warnings which you should safely ignore.
+If you want to edit it yourself, you can find its masterlist in ```AppData\Local\mlox\mlox\mlox_base.txt```.

 ## Baseline Installation and Boilerplate

 Note: MO2 can't handle the installation of this section, and will warn you accordingly.